hackingmaterials/automatminer/docs/source/advanced.rst

      - ...
      - ...

+The ignore argument also works when benchmarking with :code:`MatPipe.benchmark`.

 **Warning**

 Ignoring columns in MatPipe supercedes all inner operations.
 If inner operations require a feature ignored in the MatPipe predict, the pipeline will fail.

 Customizing pipelines
 ---------------------

+**Overview**

+So far, we have only worked with the top level interface object, MatPipe, created through preset configurations.
+If you find the MatPipe presets are too restrictive, you can specify your own custom pipelines.

+Here is a (very incomplete) list of things you can do with custom pipelines:

+* choose your own matminer featurizer sets to use
+* customize AutoML parameters
+* add, remove, or modify feature reduction techniques
+* change the imputation behavior and NaN handling
+* change feature encoding
+* modify featurizer prechecking and other automatic matminer operations
+* cache features and save them for later
+* customize multiprocessing parallelization
+* and much more!

+MatPipe is a container object for four sklearn BaseEstimator-like classes doing all the real work:

+* :code:`AutoFeaturizer`: Creates and assigns features for each sample
+* :code:`DataCleaner`: Prepares samples for input to ML algorithms
+* :code:`FeatureReducer`: Reduce the number of features with statistical learning.
+* :code:`DFMLAdaptor`: A machine learning adaptor to make predictions using an ML backend (e.g., TPOT).

+The interface to MatPipe is the same regardless of the objects they are made of.
+**Define custom pipelines by initializing these classes individually, then passing them into MatPipe's :code:`__init__`**

+**Modifying a

 Using DFTransformers individually